-There are several ways to improve your credit score in 30 days.
-Reducing your credit utilization is one of the fastest ways to raise your score, and you can do it by paying down debt, spending less, paying your bill more often or asking for a higher spending limit.
+There are several ways to raise your credit score in 30 days.
+Reducing your credit utilization is one of the fastest ways to raise your credit score, and you can do it by paying down debt, spending less, paying your bill more often or asking for a higher spending limit.
 Disputing negative information on your credit report can help quickly, too.
-The bottom line is that your credit score can change anytime new information is added to your credit report or old information is added to it.
-And creditors typically report updated info about your loans and lines of credit at least once a month.
-So making the right moves for 30 days definitely can produce results for your credit score.
+The bottom line is that your credit score can change anytime new information is added to your credit report or old information is removed from it.
+Creditors typically report updated information about loans and lines of credit at least once a month, so making the right moves for 30 days can definitely produce results for your credit score.

 But you must understand that true credit building is a multi-year process.
 You’ll still need to manage your money responsibly moving forward for your credit-score gains to last.
 And that’s one reason why you should never, ever pay for credit repair.
 Nonprofit credit counselors can be very helpful, but services that make wild promises and charge fees, especially up front, are best avoided.